General

 2. Close your windows or sliding doors

-Keep your bathroom windows and sliding doors closed, or make sure the screens are intact, so snake can’t get in.
+Keep your bathroom windows and sliding doors closed, or make sure the screens are intact, so a snake can’t get in.

 3. Eliminate snake food sources